Adopt A Learner

 Sponsors are also encouraged to visit the schools and meet the learners and this has happened in a number of instances.

 The project is run at Zerilda Park Primary School in Lavender Hill.
 The school is in a disadvantaged, low socio-economic township in southern Cape Town where gangsterism and drug abuse are highly prevalent.
 The school has in excess of 1000 learners with the vast majority of parents unable to meet their commitments to the schools.
-Our club is supporting 5 pupils for three years.
+Our club is supporting 5 pupils.

-A club member, John Spittal, visited the school in October 2016 and had a very enjoyable time
+A club member, John Spittal, visited the school in October 2016 and had a very interesting time.